sparkflows/sparkflows-docs/docs/azure/adls-integration.rst

    :align: center
    :width: 40%

-Save Configuration
+ADLS page in Fire Insights
 -------------------

-Save the above configuration and refresh the page & Click on Data browser to see ADLS page
+Save the above configuration, refresh the page & Ccick on the Data menu to see the ADLS page

 .. figure:: ../_assets/configuration/adls.PNG
    :alt: adls
    :align: center
    :width: 40%

-Click on Data browser
+Go to Data/ADLS page
 ------------------------

-Click on ADLS to see ADLS FILESYSTEM in `DATA BROWSERS`
+Click on ADLS to see ADLS FILESYSTEM in `DATA`

 .. figure:: ../_assets/configuration/adls-file.PNG
    :alt: adls
    :align: center
    :width: 40%

-Once the above configurations done, you can start using those file while creating dataset and workflow.
+Once the above configurations are done, you can start using files on ADLS while creating datasets and workflows.